Anouar1611/Anouar1611.github.io/_posts/2021-03-21-Introduction-To-Eclipse-RCP.md

 ![rcp]({{ "/assets/img/sample/eclipse.png"}})

 - **Workbench Window**: The broad container for all windows.
 - **View**: A visual container to display resources of a particular type.
 Typically, a view contains a data grid or tree structure.
-In Figure 1, the tasks view is an example of a view that is used within the Java perspective.
+In the figure, the tasks view is an example of a view that is used within the Java perspective.
 - **Short Cut Bar**: A set of icons that enables the user to quickly access different perspectives.
 - **Menu Bar**: A set of content-sensitive actions that gives the user the ability to execute some predefined function.
 - **Tool Bar**: A set of context-sensitive actions that enables the user to execute some predefined function.
 All the items found within the toolbar appear within the menu bar.